sam-morin/ArcorOCR-frontend/README.md

 Additional:
 - CI/CD:
-   This should be easy to update/deploy changes to production quickly
+   This should be easy to update/deploy changes to production quickly.